robin-raymond/zax.io/handle-hint.md

 ### `handle` overhead and control blocks

-A `handle` pointer contains a pointer to an instance of a type and a pointer to a control block.
-When a type is allocated for storage in a `handle` pointer, a control block is typically reserved as part of the allocation of the type.
+A `handle` and `hint` pointer contain a pointer to an instance of a type and a pointer to a control block.
+When a type is allocated for storage in a `handle` pointer, a control block is typically reserved with the allocation of a `type`'s instance.

+Since `hint` pointers also need control blocks, `hint` pointers can keep a memory control block alive and possibly a `type`'s reserved memory too if a control block and `type` are allocated within the same memory block.
+To clean up allocated memory, reset any `hint` pointers to point to nothing after all `handle` pointers are gone.

 An example `handle` pointer content and control block: